You are currently on Hearing Direct UK

 According to prweek.com, one in six people in the UK are currently experiencing some kind of hearing loss.
 The Health and Safety Executive estimate that in the UK alone, approximately 17,000 employees “ …experience deafness, ringing in the ears or other ear conditions caused by excessive noise at work”.

 For the deaf and hearing impaired, the workplace can be a difficult and frustrating environment to navigate.
-The noise generated can be overwhelming; from the telephone ringing, the ping of emails, the radio playing in the background to the purr of the photocopier and the constant chatter make it hard for a person with a hearing impairment to concentrate or hold a conversation.
+The noise generated can be overwhelming.
+Noises such as telephones ringing, the ping of emails, the radio playing in the background, the purr of the photocopier and the constant chatter make it hard for a person with a hearing impairment to concentrate or hold a conversation.

 There are a variety of reasons why hearing loss can occur:

 The effects of hearing loss can in some cases be permanent and incurable.
 The condition can remain stable, fluctuate or worsen, depending upon the underlying cause and can be difficult to quantify.
 Often technology can help, such as the use of hearing aids that amplify sound.
-Even so, increased levels of background noise can make it difficult to hear speech sound in large public spaces.
+Despite this, increased levels of background noise can make it difficult to hear speech sound in large public spaces.